gndlovu/Basic-Task-Manager/README.md

 # Basic Task Manager
-This exercise evaluates a basic understanding of PHP, jQuery, HTML &amp; CSS.
+This demo evaluates a basic understanding of PHP, jQuery, HTML &amp; CSS.
 It makes use of the bootstrap UI framework along with the jquery javascript library.
 All server actions are done in PHP.

 ### What it does
 A basic PHP web app that allows a user to create and modify tasks in a task list type of app.
 Tasks will be stored in a file as a json encoded string (for the purposes of this demo).